datamikko/locationdata/README.md

 about three minutes.

 ```
-aika_s, tarkkuus_m, etaisyys_m
+time_s, accuracy_m, altitude_m, distance_m
-120.0,  7.4,        158.3
+120.0,  7.4,        113.0,      158.3
 ```

-A linear regression on `aika_s` gives a slope in metres per second — the student's own walking speed, a coefficient they can check against reality instead of taking on faith.
+A linear regression on `time_s` gives a slope in metres per second — the student's own walking speed, a coefficient they can check against reality instead of taking on faith.

-Both datasets download as their own CSV: `luokittelu.csv` and `regressio.csv`.
+Both datasets download as their own CSV: `classification.csv` and `regression.csv`.

+### About `altitude_m`

+Altitude is included because it costs nothing to collect and is easy to drop.
+It is also the most honest column in the file: many phones report no altitude at all, so the cell is simply empty, and GPS altitude is far less accurate than horizontal position even when it is reported.
+That gives a class three things to talk about that a tidy teaching dataset never does — missing values, a feature that carries almost no signal, and the difference between "collected" and "useful".
+If it just gets in the way, leave the column out of `X` and move on.

 ## Analysing the data